-Deepa, a Telecommunications Engineer, turned entrepreneur and mother of 2 girls, is the Founder CEO of Adira, a brand that makes stain-free period panties.
+Deepa, a Telecommunications Engineer, turned entrepreneur and mother of 2 girls, is the Founder and CEO of Adira, a brand that makes stain-free period panties.

-She realised that this was not the problem of the pads, but that of the panties, that were not designed for periods.
+She realised that this was not the problem of the pads, but that of the panties, which were not designed for periods.
 To solve this problem of staining, she invented Adira Period Panties that are leak-proof, breathable & skin-friendly.
 She has a USA patent for this product.

-She wants girls and women to stay stain-free and hygienic, and with her period panties, she has impacted lives of over 50,000 girls and women around the world.
+She wants girls and women to stay stain-free and hygienic, and with her period panties, she has impacted the lives of over 50,000 girls and women around the world.

 I, Anubha Upadhya M, work as Social Media Strategist for Adira.

 1 in 5 women in India, suffer from Poly Cystic Ovarian Syndrome (PCOS), where women suffer from irregular periods and can’t predict their period date.
 Most of them end up using pads (which are super expensive BTW) to stay safe and avoid stains, just in case they get periods.
 This is uncomfortable and creates excess sanitary waste which is not bio-degradable.
-Using these period panties instead, can save your money and also keep the environment clean.
+Using these period panties can save you money and keep the environment clean.

 Break the taboo, but while you’re at it, be responsible too.